Did that dreaded "Please find attached PDF" email just land in your inbox? That's another afternoon lost to copy-pasting tables into Excel? I get it.

 7. Copy the required cells and paste them into the Excel spreadsheet you're working on

-Pro tip: If you're pasting tabular data and it ends up all in one cell, you can use Excel's 'Text to Columns' feature to separate it into the right cells.
-It can be found in the Data tab in the Data Tools group.
+Pro tip: If you're pasting tabular data and it ends up all in one cell, I'd suggest you use the 'Text to Columns' feature to separate it into the right cells.
+You can find in the Data tab in the Data Tools group.
 Simply follow the wizard to split your data into separate columns based on delimiters like spaces, commas, or tabs.
 You can also use it for tables with inconsistent formatting, with some cells containing extra spaces, line breaks, or other unwanted characters.

 Here's how to use the 'Text to Columns' feature.